ibm-cloud-docs/cis/managing-for-reliability.md

  * Check your origin's caching headers to make sure there are no overriding headers for cacheable resources (`Cache-Control` and `Expires`).

- * CIS always caches static content by default, with the following TTL depending on the return code:
+ * {{site.data.keyword.cis_short_notm}} always caches static content by default, with the following TTL depending on the return code:

 ```
 200 301    120m;